sequenceiq/slider/src/site/markdown/building.md

 *Important*: As of October 6, 2013, Maven 3.1 is not supported due to [version issues](https://cwiki.apache.org/confluence/display/MAVEN/AetherClassNotFound).

+### Protoc

+You need a copy of the `protoc`  compile

+1. OS/X: `brew install protobuf`
+1. Others: consult (Building Hadoop documentation)[http://wiki.apache.org/hadoop/HowToContribute].

+The version of protoc installed must be the same as that used by Hadoop itself.
+This is absolutely critical to prevent JAR version problems.

 ## Building a compatible Hadoop version

-Hoya is built against Hadoop release 2.2.0 -you can download and install a copy from the [Apache Hadoop Web Site](http://hadoop.apache.org).
+Hoya is built against Hadoop 2 -you can download and install a copy from the [Apache Hadoop Web Site](http://hadoop.apache.org).

 During development, its convenient (but not mandatory)